twlite/youtube-sr/README.md

 Returns basic video info by its url.

 > Note: Data returned by `getVideo` is different from the `search`.
+> `shorts` property of the video object might not be 100% accurate.

 ```js
 YouTube.getVideo("Some_Video_URL")